lonewanderer27/blog/_posts/2017-06-15-top-10-greatest-people-i-know.md

 ---
-date: 2017-06-15
 layout: post
-title: Top 10 Greatest People I Know
+title: Top 9 Greatest People I Know
 subtitle: Question 2 in my English Web Portfolio
-description: Question 2 in my English Web Portfolio
+excerpt: Bill Gates co – founded with Paul Allen.
+They founded Microsoft which made Windows.
+FYI, Windows is the most dominant in computer operating system for PC followed by Apple Mac OS then Linux.
+At first Windows was just color based but now, it was the best Windows 10 ever, combined the Live Tile (Windows 8) and the revival of Start Menu style.
+(Windows 7)
 image: /assets/images/2017-06-15-top-10-greatest-people-i-know/wp-image-1182106555.webp
 category: [life, school]
 author: jay